 Full Steam ahead!

-The work will be carried out by a multi-skilled team of muralists led by Edinburgh-based Chris Rutterford to develop the design and deliver the mural.
-They will be helped by young people and other volunteers from our community - see "Community" further down this page.
-The design concept, which is based on a short poem by Robert Louis Stevenson, is hugely exciting and stimulating.
+The work is being carried out by a multi-skilled team of muralists led by Edinburgh-based Chris Rutterford to develop the design.
+They are being helped by more than 400 young people and other volunteers from our community - see "Community" further down this page.
+The design concept, based on a short poem by Robert Louis Stevenson, is hugely exciting and stimulating.
 It is a visual description of the delight of a child's rail journey, which also links to various elements of Colinton's history.
-More detail to follow soon.

 Money and more